-The Solar Energy Technologies Office (SETO) supports research and development of concentrating solar power (CSP) technologies that reduce the cost of solar energy.
+The Solar Energy Technologies Office (SETO) supports research and development of concentrating solar-thermal power (CSP) technologies that reduce the cost of solar energy.
 CSP systems can supply solar power on-demand through the use of thermal storage, helping to address grid integration challenges related to the variability of solar energy and enabling solar-generated heat to be stored until electricity is needed, even after the sun sets.
 Reflecting this increased value of dispatchable solar, the 2030 target for CSP peaker plants with less than six hours of energy storage is $0.10 per kilowatt-hour, and the target for CSP baseload plants with a minimum of 12 hours of energy storage is $0.05 per kilowatt-hour.
 These targets are discussed in depth in the CSP 2030 Report released by the National Renewable Energy Laboratory in January 2019.
 Learn more about our goals.

 Research and Development